varunarya10/ceph-operations/README.md

 To check the osd status, use ```ceph osd tree``` or ```ceph osd dump``` To check the monitor status, use ```ceph mon stat``` or ```sudo ceph mon dump```.

+2) Add an OSD

+Configure the details of new node in the conf file in specified format and execute the command.

+   python ceph_install.py add_osd -c ~/my_cluster

+3) Remove an OSD: TODO

 For any issues drop an email to : ashish.a.chandra@ril.com